catspeed-cc/tokenserver-debian/README.md

 ```
 git clone https://github.com/catspeed-cc/tokenserver-debian
 ```
+This is due to the volumes linking to the token-data/ directory.
+Nothing I can do about it.

 #### Token server will be compatible with other forks, as long as you know how to program in the API request and extraction of tokens from the JSON response.